kakavi/metabase/docs/enterprise-guide/customizing-drill-through.md

 The important part is the `{% raw %}{{STATE}}{% endraw %}` bit — what we’re doing here is referring to the `STATE` column in our query’s result (which we’re using for our x-axis in this case).
 So if a user was to click on the `TX` (Texas) bar in our chart, the value of the `STATE` column for that bar would be inserted into our URL, so it would look like this: `https://www.google.com/search?q=TX`.
 If you click on the blue `Columns` link below the input box here, you’ll see the full list of all the columns you can refer to.
 Your URL can use as many column variables you want; you can even refer to the same column multiple times in different parts of the URL.

 Next we’ll click `Done`, then save our dashboard.
 Now when we click our chart, instead of seeing the actions menu, we’ll be taken to the URL that we entered above, with the value of the clicked bar inserted into the URL.
-These links will be opened in a new tab or window unless they link to another chart or dashboard within Metabase.
+These links will be opened in a new tab or window unless they link to another chart or dashboard within Kenga Analytics.

 *Note:* One important thing to point out is that when we customize drill-through on a dashboard card, rather than on the standalone saved question, we’re only customizing that instance of the chart on that one dashboard.

-### Linking to another Metabase dashboard or saved question
+### Linking to another Kenga Analytics dashboard or saved question

-Now that you know how to create a custom link with variables, let's talk about how to use that to link to another dashboard or saved question in your Metabase instance.
+Now that you know how to create a custom link with variables, let's talk about how to use that to link to another dashboard or saved question in your Kenga Analytics instance.

 Continuing with our example chart from above, let's say that we have another dashboard with lots more in-depth information and metrics about orders for all states.
 In order to filter all the charts in our dashboard by a single state, we've added a `Location` type filter which has been set to let us filter by State, so we can e.g. select `Delaware` from it to make all of the charts only show Delawarean data.